UK Architecture Courses

 Introduction to Architecture

 Many UK universities who focus on the study of Architecture, focus not only on the technological and design side of the subject, but also the cultural and historical.
 Lectures on history and theory will take place alongside art and 3D design to give students the best approach to learning about every element of the profession.

-To become an Architecture graduate, students must complete a combination of five years study and two years practical work experience before completing final exams.
+It takes seven years to become a fully qualified architect, combining five years of study followed by two years of professional training and practical work before final exams.
 Students will become members of the RIBA, the Royal Institute of British Architects, after their initial three-year undergraduate degree, before enrolling on a BArch, Diploma or March degree.
-Many Architecture programmes will follow a similar path to the below:
+Another two years of professional training prior to your final exams.